 Though Matt jokes that he suffers from a self-diagnosed case of "Idea Surplus Disorder," his ventures share one thing in common: a focus on finding creative ways to solve difficult problems with smart people.

 Matt grew up in Highland, Illinois, but now lives in St. Louis with his wife Jessica and daughter Grace.

 Plus Presentations in Each of the Following Tracks

-Marketing & Communication Foundations:
+Marketing & Communication Fundamentals: